 Hire Wedding Professionals.

 When your best friends second cousin volunteers to do be your wedding photographer, and promises a nice discount, it might be tempting to take advantage of the offer.
-However, a big word of caution in hiring friends and some cased family can often backfire.
+However, a big word of caution in hiring friends and some cases family can often backfire.
 Expectations may not be met on the wedding day and friendships can become estranged.
 Additionally, these friends may not have all the necessary experience or equipment to complete the task effectively.
 You should hire wedding professionals for their experience, expertise, and resources.
 True professionals will assist in making your day hassle free.
 You hire them, you can direct them, and the relationship is not personal.

 Compare apples to apples, not apples to oranges

 Many times, when a couple begins a search for a reception location or for wedding vendors, they simply compares prices, not services or characteristics of the services.
-It is rare that you will find two locations offering the exact same package,1 or two videographers that offer the same quality of service (time and style) and amount of product (prints and albums).
+It is rare that you will find two locations offering the exact same package, one or two videographers that offer the same quality of service (time and style) and amount of product (prints and albums).
 You need to carefully evaluate each aspect of the potential venue or vendor.
 What seems too expensive at first glance may actually be a better deal when you realize what it offers compares to others in the same category.